 Now there was a man of the Pharisees named Nicodemus, a member of the Jewish ruling council.
-He came to Jesus at night and said, "Rabbi, we know you are a teacher who has come from God.
+2He came to Jesus at night and said, "Rabbi, we know you are a teacher who has come from God.
 For no one could perform the miraculous signs you are doing if God were not with him."
 3In reply Jesus declared, "I tell you the truth, no one can see the kingdom of God unless he is born again."
 4"How can a man be born when he is old?"
 Nicodemus asked.
 "Surely he cannot enter a second time into his mother's womb to be born!"
 5Jesus answered, "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 7You should not be surprised at my saying, 'You must be born again.'
 8The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit."
 "How can this be?"
 Nicodemus asked.
 10"You are Israel's teacher," said Jesus, "and do you not understand these things?
-I tell you the truth, we speak of what we know, and we testify to what we have seen, but still you people do not accept our testimony.
-I have spoken to you of earthly things and you do not believe; how then will you believe if I speak of heavenly things?"
+11I tell you the truth, we speak of what we know, and we testify to what we have seen, but still you people do not accept our testimony.
+12I have spoken to you of earthly things and you do not believe; how then will you believe if I speak of heavenly things?"
 (John 3:1-12).

-The Apostle John has given us many words of introduction to the person of Christ, e.g., His being at the beginning with God, His baptism by John the Baptist, and His calling people into a relationship to Himself.
-As we begin the third chapter, John now introduces us to the first and most profound discourse of teaching by the Lord Jesus, i.e., the necessity of being born-again.

-From the beginning of His teaching, the Lord is clear that we can never enter into eternity with God by our works.
-This is the reason why Christ uses the analogy of being born-again.
+John the Apostle has now given us many words of introduction to the person of Christ, e.g., His being at the beginning with God, His baptism by John the Baptist, and His calling people into a relationship to Himself.
+As we begin the third chapter, John now introduces us to the first and most profound discourse of teaching by the Lord Jesus, i.e., that of the necessity of being bornagain.
+The Lord is clear from the very beginning of His teaching that we can never enter into eternity with God by our works.
+This is the reason why Christ uses the analogy of being bornagain.
 It is not something we can accomplish by our own strength or abilities.
 How many of us had anything to do with being born physically into the world?
-We had no part to play in the matter.
+We had no part or say in the matter!
 Each of us came about as a result of others and God.
-God Himself has initiated this rebirth by making a way for us to return to Him through His plan of redemption.
-What we cannot do, He has accomplished through His Son, Jesus.
+God Himself has initiated this rebirth.
+He has made the way for us to return to Him through His plan of redemption.
+What we are not able to do, He has accomplished through His Son, Jesus.

-This one-on-one meeting with Nicodemus happened in Jerusalem, for we are told in the previous passage that Jesus was attending the Passover Feast, and many saw the miraculous signs He was doing and put their trust in Him (John 2:23).
-The Lord stated that He often taught in the Temple Courts of Jerusalem (John 18:20), so it is also logical to assume that Nicodemus had been watching the same signs and miracles mentioned.
+We can assume that this one-on-one meeting with Nicodemus happened in Jerusalem, for we are told in the previous passage that Jesus was attending the Passover Feast, and many people there had seen the miraculous signs He was doing and put their trust in Him (John 2:23).
+Jesus Himself stated that He often taught in the Temple Courts of Jerusalem (John 18:20), so it is also logical to assume that Nicodemus had been watching the same signs and miracles mentioned.

-There are three things we learn about Nicodemus in this passage of Scripture.
+There are three things about Nicodemus in this passage of Scripture that gives us some indication from where he was coming.